Rethinking Boundary Discontinuity Problem for Oriented Object Detection: Experiment

+\textbf{Different encoding length.} To comprehensively compare the costs and performance of various encoding methods, we conducted experiments as \cref{tab:encoding_length}.
+The results indicate that CSL relies on relatively long encoding, while the choice of coding length for PSC is challenging.
+Compared with these methods, ACM achieves the best performance without the need to choose the encoding length, which is fixed to $2$.

+\textbf{Different encoding mode.} To validate our motivation, that is, implicit encoding is superior to explicit encoding, we conducted comparative experiments based on various encoding methods as \cref{tab:encoding_position}.
+The results show that, even for the identical encoding methods, performance is notably weaker when predicting the angle itself \textit{(explicit)} rather than angular encoding \textit{(implicit)}.
+This is an observation that has long been overlooked, yet it points towards a viable direction for addressing boundary discontinuity problem in the future.

-\textbf{Ablation study of Angle Correct Loss.} To verify the necessity of Angle Correct Loss(ACL), we conduct experiments with/without ACL.
-As is shown in Table~\ref{tab:acm_acl}, plugging ACM alone without ACL supervision for wrapped angles can severely hurt detection performance.
-As mentioned in Section~\ref{sec:acm}, ACM has strict requirements for frequency, and it always unwraps angles under preset frequencies($\omega=2,4$).
-However, it is difficult to ensure that predicted frequencies align with the preset if without direct supervision, and such mismatch will make unwrapped angles fall into a wrong range, so performance degenerates.
+\textbf{Different supervision.} To validate the necessity of each supervision of proposed dual-optimization, we conducted experiments as \cref{tab:different_supervision}.
+The results show that, compared with full dual-optimization, performance decreased (yet still surpass baseline) after the removal of refine supervision, but there was a severe decline in performance after the removal of correct supervision.
+We think it is difficult to ensure that predicted frequencies align with the preset decoded frequencies if without explicit supervision, and such mismatch will make decoded angles fall into a wrong range, so performance degenerates.
 By the way, since the size of DOTA dataset is much larger than HRSC2016 dataset, the mismatch can get some mitigation, but just like a drop in the ocean.